boston-library/bpl_enrich/README.md

 This gem is used to standardize and enhance metadata.

-For this initial release, only the date parsing code has been moved into this gem.
+For this initial release, only the date parsing and lcsh subject standardizing code has been moved into this gem.
 More will be coming soon.

 ## Installation